ninja09/bigkidprograming/course/programming_hour.md

 July 31, 2017
 -------------
 Cover piano keys with sprite indicating which key was hit.
-Result:  Got bored with creating all the keys.
+Result:  Created 3 keys but got bored with creating rest of the keys. piano.sb2

 August 2, 2017
 --------------
-Free play, make fighting game for cats?
+Build rudimentary fighting game with cats.
+Result: Worked hard to create. fight.sb2